Weaving Workshops & Courses

 We were, of course, more than delighted.

-After a preliminary meeting in January, it became clear that Lucy had already compiled an extensive and list of natural dye plants.
+After a preliminary meeting in January, it became clear that Lucy had already compiled an extensive list of natural dye plants.
 Our role was to consult on which plants were not only historically significant but also reliable, lightfast and washfast natural dyes — something that is often overlooked in online discussions of natural colour.

 Why Reliability Matters in a Natural Dye Garden